langchain-ai/langgraph/docs/docs/concepts/multi_agent.md

 ![](./img/multi_agent/request.png)

+Let's take a look how to create a supervisor architecture using both approaches.

 ### Agents as nodes

 Agent nodes receive the graph [state](./low_level.md#state) as an input and return an update to the state as their output.
 Agent nodes can be added as: